 1.)
 High quality images: When you upload pictures of your products you want to make sure your photos are high quality and resolutions.
 Meaning good lighting, photo styling, and very clear images.
 If you notice the images in my Etsy store look very clear and you can see the product in each listing clearly.
 I also style some of my products just to make sure I represent my brand professionally.
 Not only does it show the quality of my brand, but having high quality images also in many ways markets my brand as a reliable product.
 The feedback from my previous customer review’s is evident that I believe in high quality overall for my products.
 Have you read my older blog post about “The Negotiator: Quality vs Value”?
 I talk about why I represent high quality products and services.
 If you have not read it, go check it out.
 As I was explaining, your listing (products) represent your brand.
 Having high quality images and products is essential to thriving business sales.

 2.)
 Persuasive Descriptions: Sale, Sale, Sale.
 This is where you draw your customers in with the information you give them in this section.
 Why should John Doe or Jane Doe be interested in buying your product?
-What makes your products different than the next shop?
+What makes your products different from the next shop?
 Customers want to know all the details even if it seems too much.
 Too much information is never enough information.
 How you can persuade your customer?
-The information you are willing to to give, equals a potential “sale”.
+The information you are willing to give, equals a potential “sale”.
 The reason I said “sale” instead of give is because the word “sale” is the key.
 I’ve seen other shops who are alike in some ways like my store.
 But, what’s different between us two is their store is they do not sale their products.
 Their not giving their customers enough information as to why they should buy their product.
 “Think like a customer”.
 What information would you want to know before you purchase a product.
 I’m sure you want to know more than enough so you feel secure about your purchase.
 Less information is never enough.
 Sale your product.
 Tell a story about your product, what is it for, what is it used for, what are the dimensions, describe the product.
 Sale, sale, sale.
 Make sure you include as much information as you would want to know if you were in the customers shoes.

 3.)
-Titles or Keywords: Choosing the right titles or keywords for your listing is also important.
+Titles or Keywords: Choosing the right titles or keywords for each listing is also important.
 So depending on your shop or what products you sell will determine the best keywords for your listings.
 The easy way at finding what popular keywords to use or titles you will used is super easy.
 For example, majority of my products I have listed in my store our for personalized use.
 Gift bags are one of my most popular items I personalized in my Etsy store.
 With that said, one of my keywords I used in my title when customers search for my items is “personalized”.
 Well that’s not enough, how can I broaden my search for my ideal customer.
 Next, find out what type of customer do you want to attract to your listings.
 Here’s another example, so I know my products is for personalized gifts but for who?
 Bridesmaids, brides, groomsman, birthdays, holidays, and more.
 Seems like a lot of options I can target the ideal customer.
 Lets broaden my audience even more.
 Let say I choose Bridesmaids and Wedding as two keywords.
 Now that I have what my product is for and my ideal audience now I need to label or Title my listing with those keywords.
 Creating titles in Etsy you have up to I believe 120 characters you can list or write for a title.
 Use all those characters.
 Well you ask how do you do that, by listing as many keywords or titles to attract your audience.
 What’s great about listing more than one keyword for the titled listing is you target a larger range of potential customers.
 When you list keywords separate them each by a comma.
 For example, “Personalized gift bags, Bridesmaids, Groomsman, Wedding,…” and so on.
 Another way to find out the best keywords is using Etsy search engine.
 Look up the key word “personalized gifts”, once you have done this you will see the number of items that are listed with that actual keyword.
 Pay close attention to the other sellers titles or keywords.
 How many sellers have the same or exact keywords for their titles?
 Which keywords are listed first or after the other?
 Those are the keywords you want to have where the majority listings use.
 This will also give you an idea of the most popular keywords buyers search by.
 This is a great way to maximize your audience and increase your audience by filtering in more than one category.

 4.)
 Category/Filters: Category are very important when you create your product listing.
 You want to make sure you filter and categorize your products just as I mentioned in my previous step to maximize your audience.
 This also helps with organizing your product like a grocery store aisle when you are shopping.
 I hope that make sense.
 For example, where do you find milk in the store?
 In the milk section most likely in the freezer/cold section of the store.
 Where do you find fruits or vegetables?
 In the produce section of the store.
 The same applies to Etsy, each listing or product can be categorized by filtering by the style, occasion, color, material, and so on.
 You need to select which filters are best for each of your products.
 It almost like organizing your files on your computer database I would say, everything has a place.
 So, if I were to type into Etsy search engine handmade jewelry, Etsy will categorize and upload each listing relatable or filtered to “handmade jewelry”.
 Etsy categories are very detailed you can also search by dimensions or sizes which is a new feature per Etsy Studio.
 Use every possible filter or category for each of your listings.
 This same feature can be applied to your store if you would like a more organized look or layout for your customers.